 - Finally, we need to understand the imprint you envision printed on your shirts.

 No worries on the design, we help our clients every day create great looking t-shirt designs.
 Go visit our GALLERY to see some or our work.
-All these details are outlined in on our CUSTOM PRINTED T-SHIRT page.
+All these details are outlined in on our CUSTOM SCREEN PRINTED T-SHIRT page.
 Simply fill in the information you know and we will contact you.

 Embroidery is the process of stitching a logo onto a garment or other item.
 This is done utilizing computerized machines that read digitized instructions from a computer.